 Without rod ovens, contaminated rods cannot be reconditioned so they can provide the required quality.
-That means you should disregard them or use them for non-critical work.
+That means you should discard them or use them for non-critical work.

 What are the types of rod ovens?

-According to the purpose and size of welding rod ovens, they divide into the following types.
+According to the purpose and size of rod ovens, they divide into the following types.

 Rebake or reconditioning ovens

-Welders use reconditioning welding rod ovens to rebake moisture-contaminated rods.
+Welders use reconditioning rod ovens to rebake moisture-contaminated rods.
 Only this category can effectively recondition low-hydrogen rods.
-Reconditioning ovens are heavy-duty and expensive.
+They are heavy-duty and expensive.

 Correct rod rebaking needs precise temperatures for a well-defined time duration.
-As a result, the rods would come out as dry as they were before opening their original package or even dryer.
+As a result, the rods would come out as dry as they were before opening their original package.

 Holding or storage ovens

 Welders use storage ovens for storing low-hydrogen and rutile rods that are already in good condition.
-Again each rod type has precise temperature storage recommendations.
+Again, each rod type has precise temperature storage recommendations.
 These are the most common ones.

 There are two types of storage ovens :

-Stationary storage ovens store rods for a long time 24/7 until the next time they will weld.
-Stationary ovens are big and placed on tables or the floor.
-Finally, they have the capability to can rebake rutile rods.
+- Stationary ovens store rods for a long time 24/7 until the next time you will use them.
+They are big and placed on tables or the floor.

-Portable storage ovens are small and lightweight and store rods usually for a short time close to the welder while he is working.
+- Portable ovens are small and lightweight.
+They store rods, usually for a short time, close to the welder while he is working.

 Temperatures and duration for rebaking and storage